adityakmehrotra/LeafAI/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Acknowledgments
-Thanks to all the contributors who have invested their time and effort in improving this project.
+Thanks to all the Beta testers who helped find bugs in LeafAI.

 Special thanks to AWS for hosting services.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>